Hungary

 Return to Hungarian notation, Hungarian, Europe, European Union (EU) (Member nations include: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden)

 Hungary is a landlocked country in Central Europe.
 Spanning 93,030 square kilometres (35,920 sq mi) of the Carpathian Basin, it is bordered by Slovakia to the north, Ukraine to the northeast, Romania to the east and southeast, Serbia to the south, Croatia and Slovenia to the southwest, and Austria to the west.
-Hungary has a population of 9.6 million, mostly ethnic Hungarians and a significant Romani minority.
-Hungarian, a language belonging to the Ugric branch of the Uralic language family is the official language, and Budapest is the country's capital and largest city.
+Hungary has a population of 9.5 million, mostly ethnic Hungarians and a significant Romani minority.
+Hungarian is the official language and Budapest is the country's capital and largest city.

 In the interwar period, after initial turmoil, Miklós Horthy ascended as a determining politician, representing the monarchy as regent in place of the Habsburgs.
 Hungary joined the Axis powers in World War II, suffering significant damage and casualties.
 As a result, the Hungarian People's Republic was established as a satellite state of the Soviet Union.
-Following the failed 1956 revolution, Hungary became a comparatively freer, though still repressed, member of the Eastern Bloc.
+Following the failed 1956 revolution, Hungary became comparatively freer, but still remained a repressed member of the Eastern Bloc.
 In 1989, concurrently with the Revolutions of 1989, Hungary peacefully transitioned into a democratic parliamentary republic, joining the European Union in 2004 and being part of the Schengen Area since 2007.
+Since the election of Viktor Orbán in 2010, Hungary has undergone democratic backsliding becoming an illiberal democracy and hybrid regime.

 Hungarian notation is an identifier naming convention in computer programming in which the name of a variable or function indicates its intention or kind, or in some dialects, its type.
 The original Hungarian notation uses only intention or kind in its naming convention and is sometimes called Apps Hungarian as it became popular in the Microsoft Apps division in the development of Microsoft Office applications.
 When the Microsoft Windows division adopted the naming convention, they based it on the actual data type, and this convention became widely spread through the Windows API; this is sometimes called Systems Hungarian notation.